 The new Library online resource fDi Markets is a comprehensive database monitoring worldwide activity of “greenfield” investments.
 What are greenfield investments?
-They’re a type of foreign direct investment (FDI) where businesses start new companies in foreign countries rather buy into existing companies.
+They’re a type of foreign direct investment (FDI) where businesses start new companies in foreign countries rather than buy into existing companies.
 Want data on China’s greenfield investments in the United States, or on US investments in China?
 You can find them in fDi Markets.

 Everything on the screen relates to the current search, filtered by categories such as “Source markets,” “Destination markets,” “Industries,” “Companies,” “Company turnover,” “Date-range,” “Investment/Jobs,” and “Project types.”